jp-guiang/matomo/plugins/CurrentWebsiteTimeZone/jp-guiang-explanation.md

 Since I also made most of the functionality in the API file, I couldn't figure out how to create tests for it within the time I allocated myself.
 If the functionality was in the `'GetLocalandWebsiteTime`' class, I may have had some extra time to create a test.
 But again, I'm not too sure that foregoing making it a report is the best solution for this feature as well.

-## Proposed Solutions for getting observer timezone
+## Proposed Solutions for getting user's timezone

 - Using session information like `'$_Session[user_timezone]'`
 - Using Carbon package
--- I think this one is a bit too much just to get the observer timezone though
+-- I think this one is a bit too much just to get the user's timezone though
 - Using a Javascript Package like Day.js or Moment.js
 -- Moment.js will no longer a supported package though